Open

 Where is the Eco-recharge Program - Component 2: Multi-unit residential building managers available?

-The Eco-recharge Program - Component 2: Multi-unit residential building managers program is available across Canada.
+The Eco-recharge Program - Component 2: Multi-unit residential building managers program is available the province of Quebec.

 Is the Eco-recharge Program - Component 2: Multi-unit residential building managers a grant, loan, or tax credit?

-Eco-recharge Program - Component 2: Multi-unit residential building managers is a undefined
+Eco-recharge Program - Component 2: Multi-unit residential building managers is a Grant and Funding

 Who are the financial supporters of the Eco-recharge Program - Component 2: Multi-unit residential building managers?